-Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of
+Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation), OJ L 119, 4.5.2016, p.
+1.

-Measures envisaged in the Convention intended to protect Parties' democratic processes in the context of activities within the lifecycle of AI system are fully consistent with the objectives and detailed rules in the Digital Services Act (10), which regulates the provision of intermediary services in the Union with the aim of ensuring a safe, predictable and trusted online environment where fundamental rights, including the right to freedom of expression and the right to receive and impart information, are respected.
-They are also consistent with the Regulation on the transparency and targeting of political advertising (11), the Code of Practice on Disinformation (12) and the Union's policies in the field of democracy and free, fair and resilient elections (13), including the 2020 European democracy action plan (14), the elections and integrity package (15) and recently the 2023 Defence of Democracy package (16).
+Measures envisaged in the Convention intended to protect Parties' democratic processes in the context of activities within the lifecycle of AI system are fully consistent with the objectives and detailed rules in the Digital Services Act10 (and the Code of Conduct on Disinformation11), which regulates the provision of intermediary services in the Union with the aim of ensuring a safe, predictable and trusted online environment where fundamental rights, including the right to freedom of expression and the right to receive and impart information, are respected.
+They are also consistent with the Regulation on the transparency and targeting of political advertising12 which contains a specific transparency requirement when AI systems are used to disseminate political advertisements.
+The measures are also consistent with, the Union's policies in the field of democracy and free, fair and resilient elections13, including the 2020 European democracy action plan14, the reinforcing democracy and integrity of elections package15 and recently the 2023 Defence of Democracy package16.

-The Convention is consistent with the Union's overall digital strategy in its contribution to promoting technology that works for people, one of the three main pillars of the policy orientation and objectives announced in the Communication 'Shaping Europe's digital future' (17).
-The latter aims to ensure AI is developed in ways that respect human rights and earn people's trust, making Europe fit for the digital age and turning the next years into the Digital Decade (18).
+The Convention is consistent with the Union's overall digital strategy in its contribution to promoting technology that works for people, one of the three main pillars of the policy orientation and objectives announced in the Communication 'Shaping Europe's digital future'17.
+The latter aims to ensure AI is developed in ways that respect human rights and earn people's trust, making Europe fit for the digital age and turning the next years into the Digital Decade18.

-Moreover, the European Declaration on Digital Rights and Principles for the Digital Decade (19) contains several digital rights and principles that are aligned with the objectives and the principles of the Convention, with both instruments promoting a strong human rights-based approach to technology.
+Moreover, the European Declaration on Digital Rights and Principles for the Digital Decade19 contains several digital rights and principles that are aligned with the objectives and the principles of the Convention, with both instruments promoting a strong human rights-based approach to technology.

-The Convention is also consistent with the EU Strategy on the rights of the child (20), and the European strategy for a better internet for kids (BIK+) (21), which aim to ensure that children are protected, respected, and empowered online, to face challenges of new virtual words and AI.
+The Convention is also consistent with the EU Strategy on the rights of the child20, and the European strategy for a better internet for kids (BIK+)21, which aim to ensure that children are protected, respected, and empowered online, to face challenges of new virtual worlds and AI.